When I needed a gut check (in more ways than one), I turned to a 15-day reset program — and more than my diet changed along the way.

 I started every day by chugging one liter of room-temperature water, a favorite wellness tip I learned from working at THE WELL.
 Most workdays I’m so busy right out of the gate, that 12pm will come around and I’ve barely touched my Healthish WB-1 Bottle.
 By drinking one liter as soon as I wake up, it’s one less thing I need to think about and really starts the day on the right note.

-I wasn’t quite sure what to expect from the Clean Green Protein powder, but thanks to a recipe from Raj Barker, Health Coach at THE WELL, my morning smoothie was surprisingly delicious.
+I wasn’t quite sure what to expect from the Clean Green Detox Protein powder, but thanks to a recipe from Health Coach Raj Barker, my morning smoothie was surprisingly delicious.
 I opted to blend the protein powder with almond milk, almond butter, frozen organic strawberries and spinach, which left me feeling full and satisfied.

-I tried to keep lunch and dinner as simple as possible, focusing on the veggie-protein-healthy fat dietary guidelines, along with a packet of THE WELL Gut Complex at each meal.
+I tried to keep lunch and dinner as simple as possible, focusing on the veggie-protein-healthy fat dietary guidelines.
 I leaned heavily on Daily Harvest, a meal delivery service, typically adding pasture-raised eggs to their (Cleanse-approved) Harvest Bowls for an extra protein boost, as well as anything that could be made in one simple sauté.

 The mid-afternoon has always been a bewitching hour for me, when I usually crave caffeine or sugar.
 I typically am a decaf-only kind of gal, but had recently slipped into a cold-brew-coffee routine these past few weeks.
 Although one cup of coffee is allowed (and I planned to take advantage of that!), I was also eager to get back to the decaf-routine.
 For now, my mid-afternoon snack became a handful of cashews and a heaping mug of bone broth with ground ginger — which felt like a hug in a cup on chilly days in New York.